dmsergeev/dmsergeev.github.io/_posts/2018-07-18-Ramblings-On-ECS.md

 published: true
 title: Ramblings On ECS
 ---
-After working with ECS for quite some time I decided to talk a little bit about my experience with it and compare it to Kubernetes.
+After working with ECS for quite some time I decided to talk a little bit about my experience with it and superficially compare it to Kubernetes.

 First, a little bit of background.
 AWS ECS is a managed container orchestration service with which you can deploy and run your dockerized applications.
 It supports various types of 'workloads':